P-Gu/ChineseCheckersAI/README.md

 CS241 Final Project (2018)
 Authors: Liam Axon, Katja Zoner, Peng Gu

+Our final version project is contained within "Chinese_Checkers_Board" folder.
+Please navigate to this folder when opening the project in Unity.
-Our entire project is within the Chinese Checkers Board folder.
-The other files are previous stages or part of our project.
+"backupFiles" folder contains previous stages of our project.

-If opening with Unity, this folder is the Unity Project.
-When run in Unity, the MainMenu scene is the starting point of the applet.
-The Dec12Scene scene is the scene that contains all the game of Chinese Checkers itself.
-All the code exists in Chinese Checkers Board/Assets/Scripts, as .cs files.
+In Unity editor, the MainMenu scene is the starting point of the applet.
+The Dec12Scene scene contains the actual Chinese Checkers game.
+Please check this path: Chinese_Checkers_Board/Assets/Scripts for all scripts, which all have .cs extension.

-ChineseCheckersMac.app is the complete game that runs on Mac.
+ChineseCheckersMac.app is the built game that runs on Mac.

-We affirm that we have adhered to the Honor Code on this Assignment.
+When you first enter the main menu, you can adjust camera rotation, AI difficulty and some other settings inside "Settings" menu.
+Click "PLAY!" to select game mode.
+After you enter the actual game scene, please click the question mark button for detailed descriptions about game rules.